StackVista/stackstate-docs/configure/topology/event-handlers.md

    * **Supported Event Types** - The type of event\(s\) that the event handler can respond to.
 For details, see the section on [supported event types](event-handlers.md#supported-event-types) below.
    * **Execution** - Event handler functions can be run as either Asynchronous \(default\) or Synchronous:
         - **Asynchronous** - use for Slack, SMS or HTTP webhook event handlers.
 The function will have access to all functionality from the StackState script API and more functions will be allowed to run in parallel.
         - **Synchronous** - use for event handlers that generate email, SMS or HTTP webhook event notifications.
-The function will run as synchronous.
+The function will use plugins to send notifications to external systems.
    * **Script** - The script run by the function.
 For details, see the sections below on:
         - [Functions with Asynchronous execution](#asynchronous-execution-default).
         - [Functions with Synchronous execution](#synchronous-execution).